This article originally appeared on VICE Germany

-Hans has two rules for himself: Before he gets high, he needs to make sure his Labrador has enough food for a day, and while he is high, he's got to "not get on other people's nerves."
-Hans is homeless, has pancreatic cancer in the terminal stage, and doesn't give himself "more than a year."
-Next to him sits Robert, his hunched back bending toward the right.
+Hans has two rules for himself: Before he gets high, he needs to make sure his labrador has enough food for a day and, while he is high, he's got to "not get on other people's nerves".
+Hans is homeless, has pancreatic cancer in the terminal stage and doesn't give himself "more than a year".
+Next to him sits Robert, his hunched back bending towards the right.
 HIV gives Robert just as short a life expectancy as Hans.
-I met both of them in Frankfurt's Taunusanlage train station; in the 1980s this place would be packed with several hundred heroin addicts shooting up.
+I met both of them in Frankfurt's Taunusanlage train station; In the 1980s this station would be packed with several hundred heroin addicts shooting up.
 Today, Hans and Robert can smoke crack in peace.

-Most of the users who hang out in Frankfurt's Bahnhofsviertel neighborhood rarely make the trip to Taunusanlage, even though it's only feet away.
-The craving for crack can at times get so consuming, they just light up on the street immediately after buying it—huddled against buildings, between cars, or in shop entrances.
+Most of the users that hang out in Frankfurt's Bahnhofsviertel neighbourhood rarely make the trip to Taunusanlage, even though it's only meters away.
+The craving for crack can at times get so consuming, they just light up on the street immediately after buying it – huddled against buildings, between cars or in shop entrances.
 The ones who can't afford to score hold out hope for some charity, biting their nails and clenching their jaws.

 The drug has probably taken hold in Frankfurt because the city is geographically central and people fly here from all over the world.
 There's also been an open and visible drug scene for a long tim in the Bahnhofsviertel, where crack use spread in the late 1990s.
 Cocaine in powder form has rarely been sold on the street since then.
 Meanwhile, crack's popularity has been rising continuously for years.

-More than half of the addicts in this neighborhood consume the mixture of cocaine, baking powder, and chemical fillers, according to local police.
+More than half of the addicts in this neighbourhood consume the mixture of cocaine, baking powder and chemical fillers, according to local police.
 It outsells heroin, while 97 percent of the drug addicts in the district have had experiences with crack.
-It's now the number-one drug consumed by addicts, with two dying last year from an overdose of crack mixed with other drugs.
+It's now the number one drug consumed by addicts too, with two dying last year from an overdose of crack mixed with other drugs.

 In the Bahnhofsviertel, the "rocks" are having a devastating effect on users.
 No other drug is quite so addictive or as voraciously consumed.
 Few other substances take such a toll on the body, while faces also become gaunt and skeletal.

-Many feel the drug is poisoning the entire neighborhood, while the reports of instances of aggression are frequent.
+Many feel the drug is poisoning the entire neighbourhood, while the reports of instances of aggression are frequent.
 A lot of residents, however, don't want to speak openly, fearing retribution from drug dealers.
-The dealers operate on shopping streets and threaten business owners; they stash their product in hourly hotels, dodgy cafés, and abandoned buildings.
-Addiction is also causing a rise in petty crime, even forcing some in the neighborhood to turn to the Hells Angles for protection.
+The dealers operate on shopping streets and threaten business owners; they stash their product in hourly hotels, dodgy cafes and abandoned buildings.
+Addiction is also causing a rise in petty crime, even forcing some in the neighbourhood to turn to the Hells Angles for protection.

-Detective chief superintendent Thomas Zosel, from the prevention division of the Frankfurt Police, tells me that crack is in demand partly because the high is so short-lived."
+Detective chief superintendent Thomas Zosel, from the prevention division of the Frankfurt Police, tells me that crack is in demand partly because the high is so short lived."
 The high lasts about ten seconds so if you're addicted, you're going to need more really soon."
-Provided that they deal, steal, whore, or beg to get the ten to 20 euros ($10 to $20) that 0.1 gram of crack costs, they will have enough for a bowl.
+Provided that they deal, steal, whore or beg to get the 10 to 20 euros (£7 - £14) that 0,1 gram of crack costs, they will have enough for a pipe-full.

 Because of the drug scene, Bernie is often in contact with the city of Frankfurt and the police chief, Gerhard Bereswill.
 "The city is aware of the problem and they're very anxious.
 They definitely don't want to lose us or GM Foto," Bernie says.